-ATTIC, ACCESS LIMITED
+ATTIC, NO ACCESS

-ATTICS AND KNEE WALLS
+There was no access to the attic above the ceiling or access was blocked due to obstructions.
+As a result, I was not able to inspect the structure of the attic or its components.
+Hidden material defects may exist including moisture or safety concerns.
+Fire rated barriers may also not exist between adjoining properties.
+It is recommended that access be created and that the attic be inspected.

-Access to some parts or all of the attic above the ceiling and knee walls was limited (cathedral ceilings would be one example).
-As a result, I was not able to fully inspect this area.
-Hidden material defects may exist including moisture issues.
 For further information on the limitations of inspecting attics with limited access see ASHI SOP